kubevirt/kubevirt/docs/container-register-disks.md

 **KubeVirt Runtime Implementation**

-When virt-controller sees a VM object with a disk type of **ContainerRegistryDisk:v1alpha**, virt-controller places the image wrapper container in the virt-launcher pod along with the container that monitors the VM process.
+When virt-controller sees a VM object with a disk type of **RegistryDisk:v1alpha**, virt-controller places the image wrapper container in the virt-launcher pod along with the container that monitors the VM process.

 When the virt-launcher pod starts, the wrapper container copies the user's VM image as file on a shared host directory.

-When virt-handler sees a VM is placed on the local node with the **ContainerRegistryDisk:v1alpha** disk type defined, virt-handler injects the necessary configuration into the domain xml required to add the disk backed by a local file.
+When virt-handler sees a VM is placed on the local node with the **RegistryDisk:v1alpha** disk type defined, virt-handler injects the necessary configuration into the domain xml required to add the disk backed by a local file.

-The **v1** part of the ContainerRegistryDisk disk type represents the standard used during the virt-handler disk conversion process.
+The **v1** part of the RegistryDisk disk type represents the standard used during the virt-handler disk conversion process.
 As we gain more experience with this feature, we may want to adopt a new standard for how VM images are wrapped by a container while maintaining backwards compatibility.